measure-sh/measure/docs/api/sdk/README.md

 #### Usage Notes

-- Maximum size of an attachment is 5MB.
+- Maximum size of an attachment is 5 MiB.
-- Maximum of 10 attachments can be sent in a single request.
+- Maximum of 50 MiB can be sent in a single request.
-- Each request must contain a unique UUIDv4 id, set as the header `X-Request-Id`.
-If a request fails, the client must retry the same payload with the same `X-Request-Id` to ensure idempotency.
+- Each request must contain a unique UUIDv4 id, set as the header `msr-req-id`.
+If a request fails, the client must retry the same payload with the same `msr-req-id` to ensure idempotency.
 - Each attachment must contain a nanosecond precision `timestamp` - `"2023-08-24T14:51:38.000000534Z"`
 - Successful response returns `202 Accepted`.
 - Idempotent.
-Previously seen attachments matching by `attachment_id` won't be re-processed.
+Previously seen attachments matching by `msr-req-id` won't be re-processed.

-#### Request Headers
+#### Authorization \& Content Type

 1. Set the Measure API key in `Authorization: Bearer <api-key>` format

-2. Set content type as `Content-Type: application/json; charset=utf-8`

-3. Set a unique UUIDv4 id as `X-Request-Id` header.
+2. Set a unique UUIDv4 id as `msr-req-id` header.

+3. Set the content type as `Content-Type: multipart/form-data;boundary="<boundary>"` with a suitable boundary.

+4. Value of `<boundary>` can be string, but make sure the value doesn't change in the same request.

 These headers must be present in each request.